SEO for AI? What you need to know about GEO

 Consistency – Schema, metadata, and written copy should all say the same thing.
 Confusion equals invisibility.

 It’s actually very refreshing that AI aligns with branding in that way.
-1-0 to the machines!

 So, AI summaries extract sentences that are declarative, factual, and structurally simple.
 That means content needs to be written with answerability in mind.